MicrosoftDocs/Viva/Viva/topics/viva-topics-card-viva-connections.md

 >[!NOTE]
 > - You need site owner permissions or higher to your organization’s SharePoint home site to edit the Viva Connections Dashboard.
-> - Viva Topics cards will be available in the Viva Connections card toolbox at the end of September 2022.
+> - Viva Topics cards will be generally available by the end of December 2022.

 Viva Topics cards can be added to the Viva Connections Dashboard.
 The Dashboard is one part of the Viva Connections experience that surfaces tools and content relevant to the viewer.
 [Learn more about how to add Viva Topics cards to the Dashboard](/viva/connections/create-dashboard#create-a-dashboard-and-add-cards).